 INDIANAPOLIS – Here’s our latest ‘hits and misses’ piece on 1075TheFan.com highlighting the good and bad from the previous game.

-What was the good and bad from the Colts (1-1-1) earning their first win of the season?
+What was the good and bad from the Colts (9-6) wining their 8th game in the past 10 contests?